pmrsew/ObsidianNotes/React/UnsortedNotesFromScrimbaReactCourse.md

 ```

 ## Props
+- Props referes to the properties being passed into a component in order for it to work correctly, similary to how a function receieves parameters: "from above."
+A component receiving props is not allowed to modify those props.
 - Props make components more resuable (only used by React components, custom props won't work with native DOM elements (lowercase elements))
 - Properties are assigned to React componenets when they are called to be rendered
 	- Strings can be used by wrapping quotes